fuzzyetdeadly/sor4-pandoras-box/functional/project-information.md

   Sadly, this is not possible.
 Therefore, to add custom textures, the core game texture files require modification.
 The impact of this is that it makes it harder to create mods that utilize custom textures.
 * Customizing the game's music tracks
   The games background music in general seems to be a combination of a lot of cut-up sounds working together.
 There are hundreds to thousands of sounds in the game, and no evidence could be found in the bigfile of how the game decides which sounds to *"stitch together"*.
+* Adding additional alt-moves.
+A few of us have investigated this, and found that the game engine is only capably of handling one alt-move.

 ## Interesting behaviors